 Social media can be quite valuable when you use it correctly.
 Follow reporters on social media to retweet and reply to their various posts.
 This is one way to keep momentum with a reporter despite the various holidays and vacations.
-It’s a method of following up, and it can keep you on the top of the reporter’s mind when you do reach out via phone or email.
+This is one method of following up and it can keep you on the top of the reporter’s mind when you do reach out via phone or email.

 As a public relations professional, you know the timing of a pitch matters to your client as well as to a reporter.
-It’s necessary to educate your clients on the best time to pitch and release announcements or products to the media.
+You need to educate your clients on the best time to pitch and release announcements and products to the media.
 Why is it so important?
 Holidays can cause a lack of interest or a breakdown in communication.
 Knowing how to communicate with the media helps avoid those delays and frustrations.
-Download Axia Public Relations’ free e-book Learn Media Relations from the Media to gain additional confidence with media pitching.
+Download Axia Public Relations’ e-book Learn Media Relations from the Media to gain additional confidence with media pitching.

 Marjorie Comer is an award-winning PR professional.
 She graduated from Rockhurst University with a Bachelor of Arts in communication and loves to cheer for her hometown Kansas City Royals.
 Marjorie has worked for Axia Public Relations since October 2011.
 Follow her on Twitter @Marjorie_Comer.
 Learn more about Marjorie Comer.